yushiangfu/study-notes/openbmc.md

 bitbake -b foo_1.0.bb -c clean <----- 'clean' is the task bitbake foo <----- 'foo' is the package or PROVIDES

-bitbake.conf: definen variables such as DEPENDS, WORKDIR local.conf: to govern the build behavior, e.g. BB_NUMBER_THREADS bblayers.conf: determine target layers by setting BBLAYERS layer.conf: each layer has one and it sets variables like BBPATH and BBFILES
+bblayers.conf: determine target layers by setting BBLAYERS bitbake.conf: define variables such as DEPENDS, WORKDIR layer.conf: each layer has one and it sets variables like BBPATH and BBFILES local.conf: to govern the build behavior, e.g. BB_NUMBER_THREADS

 BBPATH: specify where to search .conf and .bbclass
 BBFILES: specify where to search .bb and .bbappend
 ```